+Since August 21, 2001, the Act has been in lapse and the President, through Executive Order 13222 of August 17, 2001 (3 C.F.R., 2001 Comp.
+783 (2002)), which has been extended by successive Presidential Notices, the most recent of which was August 12, 2011 (76 Fed.
+Reg.
+50661 (August 16, 2011)), has continued the Regulations in effect under the International Emergency Economic Powers Act (50 U.S.C. §§ 1701-1707 (2000)).

+We allege that:

-You, Samuel Shapiro & Company, Inc. are, and at all times relevant were, a domestic concern resident in the State of Maryland and, as such, are a United States person as defined in Section 760.1(b) of the Regulations.
-During the period December 2006 through January 2008, you engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to United Arab Emirates, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.
-Charges 1 -5 (15 C.F.R. § 760.5 - Failing to Report the Receipt of a Request to Engage in a Restrictive Trade Practice or Foreign Boycott Against a Country Friendly to the United States) In connection with the activities referred to above, during the period December 2006 through January 2008, on five occasions, you received a request described in Table A, which is attached and incorporated herein by this reference, to take an action which would have the effect of furthering or supporting a restrictive trade practice or unsanctioned foreign boycott.
+You, W W Grainger Inc, are, and at all times relevant were, a domestic concern, organized under the laws of the United States and doing business in the State of Illinois; as such, you are a United States person, as defined in Section 760.1(b) of the Regulations.

+During the period 2008 through 2009, you engaged in transactions involving the sale and/or transfer of goods or services (including information) from the United States to Kuwait, activities in the interstate or foreign commerce of the United States, as defined in Section 760.1(d) of the Regulations.

+Charges 1 - 12 (15 C.F.R. § 760.5 - Failing to Report the Receipt of a Request to Engage in a Restrictive Trade Practice or Foreign Boycott Against a Country Friendly to the United States)

+In connection with the activities referred to above, during the year 2008, on twelve occasions, you received a request, as described in Table A, which is attached and incorporated herein by this reference, to take an action which would have the effect of furthering or supporting a restrictive trade practice or unsanctioned foreign boycott.
 Section 760.5 of the Regulations requires United States persons to report to the Department their receipts of such requests.
-You failed to report to the Department your receipts of these requests.
-By failing to report your receipts of these requests, as directed by Section 760.5 of the Regulations, you are in violation of Section 760.5.
-We therefore charge you with five violations of Section 760.5 of the Regulations.
-Accordingly, administrative proceedings are instituted against you pursuant to Part 766 of the Regulations for the purpose of obtaining an Order imposing administrative sanctions.3 You are entitled to a hearing on the record as provided in Section 766.6 of the Regulations.
+You failed to report timely to the Department your receipts of these requests.

+By failing to report timely your receipts of these requests, as directed by Section 760.5 of the Regulations, you are in violation of Section 760.5.
+We therefore charge you with twelve violations of Section 760.5 of the Regulations.

+Accordingly, administrative proceedings are instituted against you pursuant to Part 766 of the Regulations for the purpose of obtaining an Order imposing administrative sanctions.3

+You are entitled to a hearing on the record as provided in Section 766.6 of the Regulations.
 If you wish to have a hearing on the record, you must file a written demand for it with your answer.
-Under Sections 766.3(a) and 766.4 of the Regulations, you are entitled to be represented by counsel or other authorized representative who has power of attorney to represent you and, under Section 766.18 of the Regulations, you may also seek a settlement agreement without a hearing.
-3 Administrative sanctions may include any or all the following:
+Under Sections 766.3(a) and 766.4 of the Regulations, you are entitled to be represented by counsel or other authorized representative who has power of attorney to represent you and, under Section 766.18 of the Regulations, to seek a settlement agreement without a hearing.

+Administrative sanctions may include any or all the following:

 a.
 A maximum civil penalty of the greater of \$250,000 per violation or twice the value of the transaction that is the basis of the violation (see International Emergency Economic Powers Enhancement Act of 2007, Pub.
-L. No. 110-96, 121 Stat.
-1011 (2007). b.
+L. No.110-96, 121 Stat.
+1011 (2007)).

+b.
 Denial of export privileges (see § 764.3(a)(2) of the Regulations); and/or c.
 Exclusion from practice before BIS (see § 764.3(a)(3) of the Regulations).